mindee-se/tax-base-nodejs/README.md

 The `findBaseAmounts` method is why you're here ;-)

-Given a `ReceiptResponse` object, it will calculate the base tax amount for each tax line found by the Expense Receipts API.
+Given a `Response<InvoiceV4>` object, it will calculate the base tax amount for each tax line found by the Invoice API.

-It will return a `Map`, where the tax line is the key, and the base amount found is the value.
+It will update each `TaxField` object in the response, setting the `base` property with the found tax base.

 You can find a full working example in `./src/index.ts`.